os-ucsd/os-summer/pages/emails/week3.md

 ### Claiming Issues

 Sometimes, maintainers in open source projects don't have to time to work on every single feature request or bug fix.
-So, maintainers typically rely on individual contributors to step in and claim certain
+So, maintainers typically rely on individual contributors to step in and claim tasks to make the project better.

+Here are some examples of this in action:

+- [City-Bureau/city-scrapers](https://github.com/City-Bureau/city-scrapers), a repository of web scrapers for local governments, has several issues where maintainers are [asking for help](https://github.com/City-Bureau/city-scrapers/labels/help%20wanted)
+- [zeit/next.js](https://github.com/zeit/next.js), a React framework in JavaScript, has issues that are [asking for help](https://github.com/zeit/next.js/labels/help%20wanted)
+- [dtcrout/spotitude](https://github.com/dtcrout/spotitude/issues), a Spotify user analytics visualizer written in Python, [asks for help](https://github.com/dtcrout/spotitude/issues) with some new features

+Find other open source projects that are looking for contributors at [up-for-grabs.net](https://up-for-grabs.net/#/)!

+---

-## Weekly Challenge #3
+## Weekly Challenge #3 - Claimin' and Buildin'

+This week, there are 2 parts to our challenge:

+### Part 1: Claim your game's issue!

+### Part 2: Work on your game!

+---

 ## Sneak Peek for Next Week: 📝